Who we are

 How we work

 We provide emergency relief, medical care, educational, social and rehabilitation services to victims of war, persecution and genocide.
-Our largest ongoing project is our clinic and field center at Bajed Kandala 2 camp for IDPs (internally displaced people).
+Our largest ongoing project is our clinic and field centre at Bajed Kandala 2 camp for IDPs (internally displaced people).

 We also work worldwide to spread information and promote awareness of the situation.
 To date we have hosted events in Sweden, Finland, UK, Italy, Poland, Norway, Ireland and the US.